daattali/beautiful-jekyll/_posts/2020-06-14-setup-pi-hole-with-tp-link-router.md

 </div>

-The installation of pi-hole is easy, but I ran into some difficulties of getting the pi-hole to work with my TP Link Archer C6 router and raspberry pi zero w.
+The installation of pi-hole is easy, but I ran into some difficulties of getting the pi-hole to work with my TP Link Archer C6 router (I am using a Raspberry Pi Zero W).
 In this post, I am going to talk about how to make sure your router pushes the traffic through your rasperry pi,  so the pi-hole can do it's job and filter all the ads and internet trackers.
 I will briefly go over how to install the pi-hole, but I would suggest using other great tutorials on the internet to help you install pi hole.

 It is essentially a one line code:
 ```curl -sSL https://install.pi-hole.net | bash```